cyberuni/typescript-module-resolutions-demo/node/README.md

 ## Conclusion

-- `module: CommonJS` is the only "usable" one.
+- `module: CommonJS` is the only "barely usable" one.
   - Cannot support `export =` type definition
 - `module: Node*` compiled to CJS incorrectly